-April 15th – AM: Materia Medica Part I – Valerie Blankenship
+April 14th – AM/PM: Materia Medica Part I – Valerie Blankenship

 In this class we will take a look at some of the most interesting and important herbs and discover what makes them valuable as medicine.
 You will learn to identify the herbs by recognizing their distinguishing characteristics and learn how to use them for healing.